UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/README.md

 We will be preforming an ANOVA test to test the difference among mean unemployment rates by studying the variation between age groups relative to the variation within the age group.
 (X = Age group, Y = Unemployment rate)
 This will require the calculation of mean sums of squares and mean squares error which will be use in the calculation of a F statistic.

-To answer the hypothesis question “INSERT QUESTION HERE”, we will be using the following Null and Alternate Hypotheses:
+To answer the hypothesis question “INSERT QUESTION HERE”, we will be using the following Null and Alternate Hypotheses.

-Null hypothesis ($H_o$): The mean unemployment rates across all age groups are equal.
+Null hypothesis: The mean unemployment rates across all age groups are equal.
-Alternative hypothesis ($H_A$): The mean unemployment rates across all age groups are not equal.
+Alternative hypothesis: The mean unemployment rates across all age groups are not equal.

 ###  Summarize the Data: